Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.09.md

     does no longer compile with cpeAMD due to the strict error checking of newer versions of Clang.
 The problems are basically the same as with cpeCray.

+-   For a recompile with ROCm 6.0.3, lumi-CPEtools no longer compiles properly with cpeAMD with gpu_check failing.

 To do later: